 The protagonists in the conception of this unique art project were:

 - the mayor of Saint-Gervais-les-Bains, Jean-Marc Peillex;

 - Hugues Chevalier, President of the Kill Art Factory;

 The name 2KM3 is the abbreviation of the measurement of wall space and ceiling given to each artist (2000 m3).

 Saint-Gervais-les-Bains is now well and truly on the cutting edge of contemporary art (in addition, there is the open-air museum in the Parc Thermal in Le Fayet, the exhibitions in the Pile Pont, the Salle Géo Dorival in the centre of town and the artist in residence at the Maison Forte de Hautetour) and this new project really is a masterpiece: an alternative museum of street art, a FREE museum, a museum open every day of the year!

 2KM3 was an ambitious project as the artists involved took only 17 days to complete their work!
 Twelve French and international street artists – Roids (UK), Felipe Pantone (Argentina), Zoer (France), Velvet, Sten & Lex (Italy), Swiz (France), Etienne de Fleurieu (France), SatOne (Venezuela), Jaw (France), Sobekcis (Serbia), Elian Chali (Argentina) – have covered all eleven floors of the car park (each working with 450 m² of walls and 500 m² of ceiling), and the façade, and each using their own unique style.

-I highly, highly recommend that you grab your camera and head on down to see this unique car park . . . it has now re-opened to cars, so now you can see it in the context that it was planned: a car park with a difference!
+Next time you are in Saint-Gervais-les-Bains, I highly, highly recommend that you grab your camera and head on down to see this unique car park . . . now you can see it in the context that it was planned: a car park with a difference!
 Enjoy!